Albert Merlin

 Albert Merlin (21 April 1931 – 9 December 2015) was a French economist and vice-president of the "Presaje" institute, which deals with the interaction between the economy and Law.

 Early life and education

-After following a graduate degree in economics and a diploma from the Institut d'Etudes Politiques de Paris in Paris (Sciences Po), Merlin began his career at Rexeco, an economic and business forecasting institute associated with the French Federation of Business.
-He subsequently joined the Compagnie de Saint-Gobain, world's leading producer of glass and building materials, first as an industrial economist, then as chief economist.
+After earning a graduate degree in economics and a diploma from the Institut d'Etudes Politiques de Paris in Paris (Sciences Po), Merlin began his career at Rexeco, an economic and business forecasting institute associated with the French Federation of Business.
+He subsequently joined the Compagnie de Saint-Gobain, the world's leading producer of glass and building materials, first as an industrial economist, then as chief economist.